FatimaAlharbi/SDAIA-DataScience-bootcamp/README.md

 The goal of this project was to use classification model to clasify and identify the leaf status if infected by any disease or healthy .
 In order to help improve agriculture and make a good impact in sustainablity .
 I worked with data provided by [Kaggle](https://www.kaggle.com/emmarex/plantdisease/)  that contains many crops but to be more accurate I selected all related toTomato leafs , training along with a Convolutional Neural Network model to achieve promising results for this multiclass problem.
 After refining a model, I deploy the model to an API.

 ## Design
-This project originates from the [DrivenData competition](https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/) "Pump it Up: Data Mining the Water Table".
-The data is provided by [Taarifa](http://taarifa.org/) and the Tanzanian Ministry of Water, and presents a three-class operational status of **functional**, **functional needs repair**, and **non-functional** for waterpoints across the country.
-Classifying statuses accurately via machine learning models would enable the Tanzanian Ministry of Water to take action to improve operations and maintenance planning of these units, allocate resources more quickly to needed areas, and ensure potable water is accessible to as many people as possible.
+This project originates to Classifying statuses accurately via deel learning learning model would enable the socity to improve operations and maintenance planning of agriculture units, allocate resources more quickly to needed to prevent spread of diseases , and ensure water is not wasate .

 ## Data
- The dataset collected from Kaggle contains 27000 pictures includes 8 diseases and healthy leaf.
+ The dataset collected from Kaggle contains 27000 pictures includes 8 diseases and healthy leaf for different crops.
+In this project, I used Tomato leafs and it has 9 diseases and healthy leaf dataset as follows:
+- 'Tomato_Bacterial_spot'.
+- Tomato_Early_blight'.
+- Tomato_Late_blight'.
+- Tomato_Leaf_Mold'.
+- Tomato_Septoria_leaf_spot'.
+- Tomato_Spider_mites_Two_spotted_spider_mite'.
+- Tomato__Target_Spot'.
+- Tomato__Tomato_YellowLeaf__Curl_Virus'.
+- Tomato__Tomato_mosaic_virus'.
+- Tomato_healthy.

 ## Deep learning Model